ISAITB/docs-tdl/source/constructs/index.rst

     @desc~ no~ A description for this validation to display to the user and to include in the test session log.
 Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
     @handler~ yes~ A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
+    @handlerTimeout ~ no ~ A number or variable reference with the maximum time (in milliseconds) to wait for the handler service call to complete (in case of an external test service being used as a handler).
+See also :ref:`tdl-steps-common-handlerTimeouts`.
+    @handlerTimeoutFlag ~ no ~ A string value with the name of a boolean variable to set informing whether or not a handler timeout occurred.
+See also :ref:`tdl-steps-common-handlerTimeouts`.
     @hidden~ no~ A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @id~ no~ The ID for the step.
 This is also the name of a ``boolean`` variable in the session context in which the validation result will be recorded ("true" for success).
     @invert~ no~ A boolean flag determining whether the step's result should be inverted (default is "false").
 Setting to "true" will expect a validation failure to complete the step as a success.